pachun/using-git/README.md

 ### Rebasing

-It looks like our teammates have made several changes to master since we began working on our bigger doctor-login feature...
+It looks like our teammates have made several changes to `master` since we began working on our bigger doctor-login feature...

-We want to change our commit's history to include all of master's history:
+We want to change our commit's history to include all of `master`s history:

 ![unrebased history explanation](https://i.imgur.com/C3UIXOS.png)

-This is when we _rebase_ our single commit onto `master`:
+It's time to _rebase_ our single commit onto the updated version of `master`:

 ```bash
 git checkout doctor-login
 git rebase master
 ```

-This is when you may encounter rebase conflicts if the team changed any of the same spots in any of the files which you made changes to in their recent commits in master:
+At this point, you may encounter rebase conflicts if you made a change to the same code that the team changed in their newer commits to `master`:

 ![rebase conflict](https://i.imgur.com/wIGvdU3.png)

-Let's open the conflicting file and resolve the conflictions:
+Let's open the conflicting file and resolve its conflicts:

 ![conflicting file content](https://i.imgur.com/MRgSRrM.png)